celeritas-project/evd/README.md

 Environment [1].
 It provides full visualization control of a gdml geometry, and can use step data information to draw particle tracks from a simulated event.

-Currently `Evd` is tailored to visualize the CMS geometry, although it can read any gdml file.
-It also reads step data from ROOT output files produced by the **Geant4-Sandbox** [2].
-The task of building track lines from step data depends solely on the class method `Evd::AddEvent(...)`.
-The class is meant to be simple enough so it can be easily adapted to read other ROOT structures.
+`Evd` can visualize any gdml file, and can read ROOT output files produced by the **Geant4-Sandbox** [2] in order to draw the simulated particle trajectories.
+The event drawing is done solely by the `Evd::AddEvent(...)` method.
+The class is expected to be easily adapted to read other simulation files, including future `Celeritas` simulation outputs.

 # Dependencies